Configuring Talos

 Recommended way to install Calico is viaTigera-operator manifest.
 The operator will make sure that all Calico components are always up and running.

-Note: If you’d like to install Calico using Helm, check out the Install using Helm documentation.Use the following command to install the latest Tigera operator.
+Note: If you’d like to install Calico using Helm, check out the Install using Helm documentation.Step 1.
+Install the latest Tigera operator.

 Calico has a pluggable dataplane architecture that lets you choose the networking technology based on your use case.
 You can configure the dataplane by setting thelinuxDataplane key in the installation manifest.